Young House Love

 We kept all of the same cedar siding, black metal windows, exterior doors, and metal roofing…

-Here’s the side of the house as it looked when we bought the house:
+Here’s the side of the house as it looked when we bought it back in Feb of 2020:

 The Kitchen

 The kitchen involved some large renovations and some small projects to get it to its current state.
-This is what we were starting with:
+This is what we started with:

 We repaired the floors, removed the soffit, added additional lighting, and replaced the drywall (goodbye popcorn ceiling!).
 You can read more about those projects in this post and this post.